martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

+Hey there!
 I’m a second year PhD Candidate in Economics at the Department of Economics and the Center for Economic Development (CRED) at the University of Bern.
 My main research interests are in urban and regional economics and economic development.

 ## Work in Progress